 Inform patients that accidental ingestion, especially by children, may result in respiratory depression or death (see WARNINGS).
 Instruct patients to take steps to store Percocet securely and to dispose of unused Percocet by flushing down the toilet.
 In the case of accidental ingestions, emergency medical care should be sought immediately.

 Interactions with Benzodiazepines and Other CNS Depressants

-Inform patients that potentially serious additive effects may occur if Percocet is used with alcohol or other CNS depressants and not to use such drugs unless supervised by a health care provider (see WARNINGS, PRECAUTIONS; Drug Interactions).
+Inform patients and caregivers that potentially fatal additive effects may occur if Percocet is used with benzodiazepines or other CNS depressants, including alcohol, and not to use these concomitantly unless supervised by a health care provider (see WARNINGS and PRECAUTIONS; Drug Interactions).

 Inform patients that Percocet could cause a rare but potentially life-threatening condition resulting from concomitant administration of serotonergic drugs.
 Warn patients of the symptoms of serotonin syndrome and to seek medical attention right away if symptoms develop.
 Instruct patients to inform their physicians if they are taking, or plan to take serotonergic medications (see PRECAUTIONS; Drug Interactions).

 Inform patients that Percocet could cause adrenal insufficiency, a potentially life threatening condition.
 Adrenal insufficiency may present with non-specific symptoms and signs such as nausea, vomiting, anorexia, fatigue, weakness, dizziness, and low blood pressure.
 Advise patients to seek medical attention if they experience a constellation of these symptoms (see WARNINGS).